wrideout/snipPy/README.md

 $ pip3 install PyQt5
 ```

-Alternatively, you can use `pip` to install the requirements through `requirements.txt`
+Alternatively, you can use `pip` to install all dependencies through the `requirements.txt` file.

 ```bash
 $ pip install -r requirements.txt
 ```